foundersandcoders/Product-Management-Curriculum/supplementary-modules/glossary.md

 ### Product Owner

 The Product Owner is a specific one-person role within the Scrum framework, which may be provided by the client or sit within the agency.
 As the product lead with your charity, you are predestined to act as a PO due to your business know-how and corporate authority.
 During the build phase, the product owner has [three primary responsibilities](../core-modules/build-workshop/product-owner.md#responsibilities-of-a-product-owner).
 As opposed to Product Managers, Product Owners are more tactical.
-They translate the product manager’s strategy into actionable tasks, and work with cross-functional agile teams to make sure they are executing on those requirements.
+They translate the Product Manager’s strategy into actionable tasks, and work with cross-functional agile teams to make sure they are executing on those requirements.

 ### Product Roadmap